charisTheo/ecommerce-react-native-app/README.md

 This will start the process of "ejecting" from Create React Native App's build scripts.
 You'll be asked a couple of questions about how you'd like to build your project.

 **Warning:** Running eject is a permanent action (aside from whatever version control system you use).
 An ejected app will require you to have an [Xcode and/or Android Studio environment](https://facebook.github.io/react-native/docs/getting-started.html) set up.

+## Updating to New Releases

+You should only need to update the global installation of `create-react-native-app` very rarely, ideally never.

+Updating the `react-native-scripts` dependency of your app should be as simple as bumping the version number in `package.json` and reinstalling your project's dependencies.

+Upgrading to a new version of React Native requires updating the `react-native`, `react`, and `expo` package versions, and setting the correct `sdkVersion` in `app.json`.
+See the [versioning guide](https://github.com/react-community/create-react-native-app/blob/master/VERSIONS.md) for up-to-date information about package version compatibility.

 ## Troubleshooting